lionelmace/vpc-on-classic-vsi/vsi_is_create_instance.md

 Before you get started, make sure that you [created an IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).
 {:important}

+You must also have the correct permissions to create instances.
+For more information, see [Roles required to manage VPC resources](/docs/vpc-on-classic?topic=vpc-on-classic-resource-authorizations-required-for-api-and-cli-calls).

 To create an instance, select the following instance details.
 1. In [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://console.cloud.ibm.com/vpc), navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.